siimplehelp/liveingermany/about.markdown

 permalink: /about/
 ---

-This blog is created to share/pass on valuable information.
+This blog is created to share valuable information.

 You are free to contribute interesting topics.